demsullivan/excelsius/README.md

 # Excelsius
 A lightweight controller framework for Office.js Excel Add-ins, inspired by Stimulus.js

+> [!CAUTION]
+> This library has not been released yet and is still under active development.
+> If you're interested in using it, please drop me a note [here](https://github.com/demsullivan/excelsius/issues/1)

+If you're interested
 ## Install

 Install via your favourite package manager.
 For example: